Skip to main content

 Elements of the EUID Infrastructure

-The following sections explain and illustrate the key elements of the EUID infrastructure:
+The following sections explain and illustrate the key elements of the EUID framework infrastructure:

 EUID Identifier Types

-EUID is a deterministic ID that is based on email addresses.
+EUID is a deterministic ID that is based on personal data, such as email addresse.
 There are two types of EUIDs: raw EUIDs and EUID tokens (also known as advertising tokens).
 The following table explains each type.

 ID TypeShared in Bidstream?Description

-Raw EUIDsNoAn unencrypted alphanumeric identifier created through the EUID APIs or SDKs with the user's email address as input.
+Raw EUIDsNoAn unencrypted alphanumeric identifier created through the EUID APIs or SDKs with the user's verifiable personal data, such as a hashed or unhashed email address, as input.

 EUID Token (Advertising Token)YesAn encrypted form of a raw EUID.
 EUID tokens are generated from hashed or unhashed email addresses that are converted to raw EUIDs and then encrypted to help ensure protection in the bidstream.